Searching The Environs Of Damascus For Abel's Tomb

 Syrian road to Abel’s tomb

-The soldiers by the pot-holed narrow stony tract waved as we passed, apparently glad for something different on their mountain crest.
+The soldiers by the pot-holed narrow stony track waved as we passed, apparently glad for something different on their mountain crest.
 Six km (4 mi) from the Beirut crossroad, we saw it looming before us – a large white dome set on top of a large mosque-like building.
-We had travelled over 100 km (62 mi), but the tomb was in reality only 40 km (25 mi) from Damascus.
+We had traveled over 100 km (62 mi), but the tomb was in reality only 40 km (25 mi) from Damascus.
 The stubbornness of the driver had made us waste time, but I was not too unhappy.
 Our meandering had taken us through fantastic desert mountain scenery, encompassing rich farming valleys.

 Parking our taxi near a somewhat large structure, we walked in the refreshing cool air to the entrance of Abel’s Tomb, looking down the fault where the Barada River winds its way downward, giving life to Damascus.
 Seemingly set on the top of the world, the tomb is a holy site for the Druze – a secretive offshoot Islamic sect.

-Evenly divided between Syria and Lebanon, the Druze, founded in the 11th century, honour most of the Jewish, Christian and Muslim prophets.
+Evenly divided between Syria and Lebanon, the Druze, founded in the 11th century, honor most of the Jewish, Christian and Muslim prophets.
 Fiercely independent, they live in mountain areas and make great warriors, assuming that if they fall in battle Paradise will be their reward.
 They believe in reincarnation and revere saints.
 Many come on pilgrimage every year to get the blessing of Adam’s son – one of their saints.

 The keeper of the tomb, a kindly old man, opened the door to the mausoleum.
 Inside there was a 7 m (23 ft) long sarcophagus covered with green silk tapestry inscribed with verses from the Qur’an.
 The old man pointed to the crypt, “This is the coffin of Abel, the second son of Adam and Eve.
 When I asked the keeper why the sarcophagus was so long, he smiled, “The father of mankind was a giant and his sons were giants.”
-To the faithful, it is truly the coffin of Abel; to the sceptics, it is a colourful fairytale.
+To the faithful, it is truly the coffin of Abel; to the skeptics, it is a colorful fairytale.

 Nabi Habeel Mosque